shalomb/shalomb/cv/cv.md

 : Supporting a team of 6 working to enhance the customer’s IaC and CI/CD/CT profiles in preparation for an enterprise public cloud migration (Azure) project.

 Skills
-: SAFe, Cloud Lift-and-Shift (IaC Consolidation), VMWare, Ansible/IaC, Scrumban―
+: SAFe, Cloud Lift-and-Shift (IaC Consolidation), VMWare, Ansible/IaC, Scrumban

-―
+…
 : ---

 Jul 2021 → Jan 2022